About us

 President – Celia Leverton

 Celia Leverton has farmed most of her working life, including related jobs in rural reporting with the ABC & Tas Country, woolclassing, and rural business management.
 Concerns that farming wasn’t sustainable on personal and environmental levels, led her to Permaculture during the 90’s.
 At the time, Celia was raising 4 children on the family dairy farm.
-Celia is now mostly grazing consulting, working on her farm, teaching and consulting with permaculture design at farm and garden scales, designing local food systems and building the profile of Regenerative Agriculture in Tasmania.
+Celia is now a regenerative grazing consult, working on her farm, conducting grazing trials, teaching and consulting permaculture design at farm scale, designing local food systems and building the profile of Regenerative Agriculture in Tasmania.
+A Churchill Fellowship recently took Celia to England, Scotland, Germany and the US researching how to increase the adoption of regenerative agriculture and the work being done to reduce the barriers to adoption.

 Vice President – Graeme Hand